cfug/dio/README.md

 ## Cancellation

 You can cancel a request using a *cancel token*.
-One token can be shared with multiple requests.  when a token's  `cancel` method invoked, all requests with this token will be cancelled.
+One token can be shared with multiple requests.
+When a token's  `cancel` method invoked, all requests with this token will be cancelled.

 ```dart
 CancelToken token = new CancelToken();